frederic-perez/AmE-dictionary/data/dictionary.md

 __paranoid__ _adj_
 __paraphernalia__ _n_ :pencil2::three::hammer: _Star Wars paraphernalia._
 __paraphilia__ _n_ :two::hammer:
+__paraplegia__ _n_ Complete paralysis of the lower half of the body including both legs, usually caused by damage to the spinal cord.
 __paraprosdokian__
 __parasailing__
 __parcel<sup>1</sup>__ _n_ :seven::hammer: _Delivering mail and small parcels to countries around the world._ _Never miss a visitor or parcel._ _It is part and parcel of overturning obstacles._